Second encirclement campaign against the Hubei–Henan–Shaanxi Soviet: Results

-Uniquely in the history of 20th-century Chinese encirclement campaigns, this second Government defeat did not result in any further large-scale attacks against its target.
-Instead, in their next encirclement campaigns, nationalist took a more prudent method of setting a blockade against the communist base.
+Uniquely in the history of 20th-century Chinese encirclement campaigns, this second Nationalist defeat did not result in any further large-scale attacks against its target.
+Instead, in their next encirclement campaign, the Nationalists took a more prudent method of setting a blockade against the communist base.
 The reason for the rather conservative approach was because Chiang Kai-shek was worried about something much more serious: the potential link up of Mao Zedong's main force and the local Red force in the communist base.
 As a result, a majority of the nationalist force deployed in the next campaign was concentrated in the south, acting as a blockade between Mao's force and the local Red force.
 The weak nationalist blockade on the north would eventually enable the local Reds to escape in the following campaign to join their comrades in the Shaanxi–Gansu Soviet.
 The Red's temporary survival here meant that the Hubei–Henan–Shaanxi Soviet would have an important role to play in succoring the troops soon coming into Shaanxi from their various Long Marches.